-1 – From SE side (Vicenza province): follow A4 Motorway, exit Montecchio Maggiore and take the road to Valdagno, Recoaro and Passo di Campogrosso (47 km. from Montecchio Maggiore); some hundred meters before getting to Campogrosso Pass follow the King’s Road on the right and park the car near the bar closing the road.
+1 – From SE side (Vicenza province): follow A4 Motorway, exit Montecchio Maggiore and take the road to Valdagno, Recoaro and Passo di Campogrosso (47 km. from Montecchio Maggiore); some hundred meters before getting to Passo di Campogrosso take the King’s Road on the right and park the car near the bar closing the road.
 The walking approach if coming from SE side is quite faster then the next one.

-From Campogrosso Pass - Follow the King’s Road, skirting the East faces of the Sengio Alto, for few hundreds of meters and park the car near the bar which closes the road.
+From Passo Campogrosso - Follow the Strada del Re (King’s Road), skirting the East faces of the Sengio Alto, for few hundreds of meters and park the car near the bar which closes the road.
 After reaching Malga Baffelan follow the trail toward the E face (20 min.)

 - Via Soldà IV, 180 m.